barumau/pandunia/english/105_namolexe.md

 – many chairs

 It is possible to specify plurality also by reduplication, by saying the noun two times.
-It is enough to use reduplication only.
-Therefore a quantity word should not be used at the same time.

 **ite ite**
 – stones and stones, a variety of stones
 **buke buke**
 – books and books, a variety of books

+Quantity words should not be used together with reduplication.
+Therefore, a phrase like
-✗ **poli buke buke**
+**poli buke buke**
-– (incorrect phrase)
+is wrong.

 ### Proper names